AnoukSmet/Naturazy/README.md

 First of all, I would like to thank my mentor Simen ([Eventyret_mentor](https://github.com/Eventyret)) for guiding me throughout this project.
 He helped me to brainstorm about ideas which were in line with my interests.
 During the mid review, he gave me a lot of tips in order to improve my code and to implement some other features in order to make my website more user friendly.
+I also want to thank him for helping with the form validation.
+I wanted to provide the correct feedback when submitting the form but I was lacking the skills for this.
+With his help, I was able to implement some JavaScript code in order to accomplish this.

 I would also like to thank my partner Artur and my parents to provide honest feedback about the website and to put themselves in the shoes of the users.

+I want to thank our Slack community as well.
+Whenever I had a doubt, I did some research on Slack and I always found someone who has the same issue as I did.
+This helped me a lot to get to the solution sooner.

 My inspiration I got mostly from runnning a bed & breakfast myself in Portugal a couple of years ago.
 This experience gave me some good insights of what owners expect from their website.